kennguyen01/food-manager/_decks/2-how-food-becomes-unsafe.md

 4b.
 Any item in food that can choke, gag, cut, or injure a customer.

 5a.
 How physical hazards occur
 5b.
+When physical items get into food.
 Usually accidental but can also occur naturally.
 Accidental includes metal from equipment, plastic packaging, and hair or fingernails from workers.
 Natural includes bones, seeds, and fruit pits.

 6a.
 Preventing physical hazards
 6b.
 Physical hazards should be removed during preparation.
 Unless a food item is normally expected to contain physical hazards, don't assume that customers will safely discover and remove them.